On the Comfort and Terror of Determinism

 But it gets more personal in the 21st century.

 In "Determined: A Science of Life Without Free Will," neurobiologist Robert Sapolsky makes the case that even our sense of agency is a story we tell ourselves.
 Our choices, he argues, are shaped by genes, hormones, trauma, socioeconomic context, brain development — you name it.
-By the time “you” think you’re making a decision, your brain already made it.
+By the time you think you’re making a decision, your brain has already made it.

 So what do we do with this?